Skip to main content

 veCRV locking: the grey area

-Locking CRV for veCRV is genuinely ambiguous under current HMRC guidance. veCRV isn't transferable — you can't send it, sell it, or swap it.
+Locking CRV for veCRV is genuinely ambiguous under current HMRC guidance. veCRV isn't transferable.
+You can't send it, sell it, or swap it.
 It's a non-transferable governance token that decays linearly over time.
 Does converting CRV into something non-transferable count as a disposal?

 Arguably not.
-You haven't received a new asset with independent economic value — veCRV only exists to boost your gauge rewards and vote on pool weights.
+You haven't received a new asset with independent economic value. veCRV only exists to boost your gauge rewards and vote on pool weights.
 It's more like staking than swapping.
 ChainTax classifies the CRV → veCRV lock as a transfer (non-taxable), which is the conservative position most accountants we've spoken with prefer.

 If HMRC ever clarifies this, we'll update.
 For now, the safe approach is treating the lock as non-taxable and keeping your CRV cost basis intact for when the lock eventually expires.